YONN2222/cmdX/README.md

 **Via Homebrew (official)**

-This repository is the official Homebrew tap.
+There is also a official Homebrew tap.
 It's kept in sync with GitHub Releases automatically, so `brew upgrade` always finds the latest version:

 ```sh
 brew tap YONN2222/cmdx https://github.com/YONN2222/cmdX